KF-R/blitter/README.md

 ## Either Quickstart:

 For quickstart, check the [releases](https://github.com/KF-R/blitter/releases) to see if there's a prepared binary-based package for your platform.
 If so, check `quickstart.md` for the quickstart guide.
-Thea application executables are fully portable and do not require a full installation process.
+The application executables are fully portable and do not require a full installation process.
 In other words, unzip and run. _Remember to run the included **keygen** once before running **blitter**_.

 ## Or opt for full manual Python-based Installation _(requires Python 3.8+)_: